Hyperbaric Oxygen Therapy Unit

 Mather Hospital’s Hyperbaric Oxygen Therapy Unit treats a wide range of conditions that respond to intense oxygenation, saving sight, limbs and lives.
 The Mather unit, the first of its kind on Long Island, is also the only one in Suffolk County available for emergencies 24 hours a day, seven days a week.
 Patients receive treatment in comfortable, pressurized chambers that deliver 100 percent oxygen.

-Staffed by critical care nurses, the unit has six physicians representing family practice, internal medicine, emergency medicine, pulmonology and cardiology.
+Staffed by critical care nurses, the unit has eight physicians representing family practice, internal medicine, emergency medicine, pulmonology and cardiology.
 Three physicians are board certified in hyperbaric medicine.

 What Hyperbaric Oxygen Therapy Treats

 Long called upon to treat divers with decompression sickness, or “the bends," hyperbaric oxygen therapy (HBOT) is now used to treat a variety of medical conditions including carbon monoxide poisoning; non-healing wounds, especially in diabetics; and soft tissue injury or infection due to radiation treatments (including radiation cystitis, radiation colitis and other affected radiation areas).
 Hyperbaric oxygen therapy also helps to preserve skin grafts and flaps, and most recently has been shown to be effective treating patients with sudden blindness due to retinal artery occlusion.